Medically reviewed by Drugs.com. Last updated on Oct 9, 2020.

 When to see a doctor

-If you notice reddish patches of hardening or thickening skin, see your doctor.
+See your doctor if you notice reddish patches of hardening or thickening skin.
 Early diagnosis and treatment may help slow the development of new patches and allow your doctor to identify and treat complications before they worsen.

 The condition isn't contagious.